-U.S. citizenship is not required for participation in the ARS Postdoctoral Research Program.
+U.S. citizenship is not required for participation in the ARS Research Participation Program.
 (A few ARS projects may require citizenship for security reasons.)
 All appointment offers are contingent upon having a valid immigration status.

 ORAU is an approved sponsor of an Exchange Visitor (J visa) Program and will work with participants and their families to obtain a valid immigration status.
 Recent graduates with an F-1 status may also be eligible for participation.

 Lawful Permanent Residents (green card holders) may participate in the ARS Research Participation Program.
 ORAU does not sponsor green card applications, nor do we assist with the process.